Wednesday

 Flexibility – Pilates will restore your flexibility

-Pilates gives you a general sense of well-being – Because Pilates focuses on providing balance between your mind and body it gives you an overall sense of well-being.
+Pilates gives you a general sense of well-being – because it focuses on providing balance between your mind and body.

 Previous Experience and Knowledge Needed?